Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 Malos noted, "The Core Crystal heading to Indol for cleansing, huh?
 How pious of them.
 Shall we handle them?"

-Jin: "I can deal with that myself.
+Jin denied, "I can deal with that myself.
 You concentrate on the Aegis."

-Akhos, excitedly, "Understood. _Well, I am looking forward to clapping eyes on the Aegis._" Then changed topic, "By the way, what of Nia?"
+Akhos, excitedly, "Understood. _Well, I am looking forward to clapping eyes on the Aegis._ By the way, what of Nia?"

 "You know where she is?"